 Back in 1955 in the portions of land which now comprise the Rankin School District in the townships of Cincinnati, Elm Grove, and Sand Prairie, there were five little one-room schools each having just a few students in grades 1-8.
 These schools carried the names of Enterprise, Oak Hill, Bequeath, Island, and Rankin.
 Island School was located in what is now the west end of Rankin School District located behind the gravel pit, approximately 1 mile west of the Commonwealth Edison Power Plant and ½ mile south of Manito blacktop.
 Oak Hill was situated about ¾ mile east of South Pekin at the Fourteenth Street intersection.
 Bequeath School was west of Route 29 and approximately ¾ mile due south of the Commonwealth Edison Power Plant.
 Enterprise School was located 3 miles south of Pekin on South Fourteenth Street and about 1 and ½ miles east up to Red Shale Hill.
 And finally, Rankin School was located in the Old V.F.W. glazed brick building that burnt down just a few years ago where the present V.F.W. basement structure still remains.

 Construction on the oldest part of the present school building began back in 1955 when the school board at that time purchased about 3 acres of ground from Mr. & Mrs. Paul Reuter.
-The gym building and the classrooms around it are the oldest of our three buildings which are now all joined together to form one larger complex.
+The gym building and the classrooms around it are the oldest of our four buildings which are now all joined together to form one larger complex.
 Some 11 years later, in 1966, the west portion of our school complex was added.
 In 1979, the tornado shelter and classroom building located on the east side were built and were occupied during the 1980-81 school year.
 On October 3, 2004, the present Jr. High addition was dedicated which includes the 5th, 6th, 7th, & 8th grade classrooms, gymnasium, music room, Sp.
 Ed classroom, computer lab, conference room & main office area.
 In 2018, a new classroom addition opened housing grades 3-5.